VladimirMakaev/cqrs-journey-doc/Reference_05_Communication.markdown

   bounded context uses a different version to the receiving bounded context.

-# Integration With Legacy Systems
+# Integration With legacy systems

 Bounded contexts that implement the CQRS pattern will already have much of the infrastructure necessary to publish and receive integration